TheoNeUpKid88/Chatterbox/README.md

 ## Acknowledgments

-* Hat tip to Great Health Works for success an amazing the opportunity & my fiance for her patience
+* Hat tip to Great Health Works for giving me such amazing the opportunity & my fiancé for her patience
 * Inspiration ~ Enjoy Software Developing